Using Consumer Psychology to Grow Your Mobile Conversion Rate

 But what if you are angling for the customer to buy now?

 Use Urgency to Grow Your Mobile Conversion Rate

 Urgency is a great tool and it works especially well on mobile shoppers.

 Decisions are made very quickly, and when someone is shopping on the go they are almost always about to switch to another task – so time is of the essence.

-One of the best ways to create urgency is through dynamic notifications that capture the visitor’s’ attention.
+One of the best ways to create urgency is through Nudges that capture the visitor’s’ attention.